Projects per year

 Research interests

-Peter Allen joined PoLIS as Reader in Comparative Politics from Queen Mary University of London in September 2017.
-He is Director of Research in PoLIS and is elected to the University Senate from Academic Assembly.
-For 2019-20, Peter was a Trustee of the Political Studies Association.
+Peter Allen is Professor of Politics and Co-Director of the Institute for Policy Research.
+He joined PoLIS as Reader in Comparative Politics from Queen Mary University of London in September 2017.
+He was Director of Research in PoLIS from 2018-24.
+From 2020-23, he was a member of the University Senate elected from from Academic Assembly.
+For 2019-20, he was a Trustee of the Political Studies Association.
 He previously worked at Bath in 2013-4.
 He was also a 2016-7 AHRC International Placement Fellow at the John W. Kluge Center at the Library of Congress in Washington D.C. and is an Associate Member of the Centre for Democratic Engagement at the University of Leeds.

 His first book, The Political Class: Why It Matters Who Our Politicians Are was published by Oxford University Press in April 2018.
 In the book he shows that our politicians are currently largely drawn from limited sections of society, reflecting patterns of wider social and economic inequality.
 He goes on to argue that having a more diverse political class would not only better reflect democratic principles of equality, but would also result in more legitimate political outcomes.
 It has been positively reviewed in the Times Literary Supplement and Irish Times, among others.